twilio-professional-services/flex-project-template/docs/docs/feature-library/park-interaction.md

 This feature adds a pause/park button to messaging conversations so that while waiting for a response, an agent can be freed up for new work, while also maintaining conversation history.
 Next time the customer writes a message, if the conversation was parked, it will route through the workflow again for worker assignment, and the history of the conversation will be present when a worker accepts the task.

-Furthermore, you have the option to enable the 'Recent Interaction List' menu, which empowers agents to access and manage parked conversations, with a specific focus on Web Chat and WhatsApp.
-This menu allows agents to efficiently unpark conversations directly from their interface.
-The feature leverages Sync MapItems to store the state of recently parked interactions, with a time-to-live (TTL) of 24 hours.
-Attempting to unpark a closed or failed conversation will result in an error, as MapItems associated with conversations are currently retained even after the conversation has concluded.
+Furthermore, you have the option to enable the 'Parked Interactions' list, which empowers agents to access and manage parked conversations, with a specific focus on Web Chat and WhatsApp.
+This list allows agents to efficiently unpark conversations directly from their interface.
+- The feature leverages Sync MapItems to store the state of recently parked interactions, with a time-to-live (TTL) of 24 hours
+- Attempting to unpark a closed or failed conversation will result in an error
+- Once attempting to unpark an interaction, the associated Sync MapItem is deleted
+- If the unparking is worker-initiated from the list, `queue_id` and `worder_sid` attributes are added to the request, so the it's routed directly to the worker.
+Otherwise, if customer-initiated, these are not added

 ## Flex User Experience

 ![Park interaction demo](/img/features/park-interaction/park-interaction.gif)

-Additional Recent Interaction List
+Additional Parked Interactions list

 ![Unpark interaction demo](/img/features/park-interaction/unpark-interaction.gif)